yayza/Plex-TP-Link-Kasa/README.md

 3. Open settings.js and add your Kasa lights' name to `DEVICE_NAME`
 4. Run using `npm start` in console
 5. Play some media and watch your lights politely dim themselves for you

+Note: To set a specific media player to listen to (ex.
+The TV located in the same room as the lights), play some media on it to get it's UUID in the console, then you can set that UUID in settings.js